okta/okta.github.io/_source/_posts/2018-12-13-oauth-2-for-native-and-mobile-apps.md

 Okta supports the Auth Code with PKCE Flow for native and mobile apps.
 You can find the code example for this post at [https://github.com/oktadeveloper/pkce-cli](https://github.com/oktadeveloper/pkce-cli).

 This is a [Node.js](https://nodejs.org) native app that runs from the command line.
-I wanted to keep this example as lean as possible so we could really see the mechanism of the flow in action.
+I wanted to keep this example as lean as possible so you can see the mechanism of the flow in action.
 As such, it only has 4 dependencies: `commander` for parsing command line switches, `opn` for a platform-independent way to launch a browser from the command line, `request` to make HTTP requests and `restify` to provide a RESTful API endpoint to listen on.

 [AppAuth-JS](https://github.com/openid/AppAuth-JS) is a high quality JavaScript library that supports the Auth Code with PKCE Flow and hides away a lot of the details of what's happening during the flow.